Last Updated October 7, 2020

 Ruby provides you the ability to exercise certain controls and choices regarding our collection, use and sharing of your Personal Information.
 Depending on where you reside, your options to control your Personal Information may include some or all of the following:

 - Changing your subscription to the Services.

 - Changing your preferences for how and about what we communicate with you.

 - Correcting, updating, and deleting the Personal Information in your account.
-Please note that certain legal obligations may limit or prevent our ability to fulfill these requests, and that copies of information that you have updated, modified or deleted may remain viewable in cached and archived pages of the Site, Portal, or App for a period of time.
+Please note that certain legal obligations may limit or prevent our ability to fulfill these requests, and that copies of information that you have updated, modified or deleted may remain viewable in cached and archived pages of the Site or Software for a period of time.

-- Requesting access to the Personal Information we hold about you and that we amend or delete it.
+- Requesting access to the Personal Information we hold about you.

 - Choosing whether to receive marketing communications from us, including promotions, surveys, and information about products and services that may be of interest to you.

 - Controlling how the cookies we use interact with your browser.